jaygupta18/Testline/README.md

 npm run start
 The app will be running at http://localhost:3000.

-Backend
+Backend--
-cd backend
+cd backend--
 npm install
 Set Up Environment Variables:
 Create a .env file in the root directory and add the following:

 MONGODB_URI=your_mongodb_connection_string
-Run the Server
+Run the Server--
 node index.js

 The backend will be running at http://localhost:5000.